 PPG & WPPG is classified as the safest form of Aviation in the world !

-Many people confuse un-powered PG, ParaChuting, Hand Gliders and Ultra-Lite's with Powered Paragliding, But they are all Totally different sports !
+Many people confuse un-powered PG, ParaChuting, Hang Gliders and Ultra-Lite's with Powered Paragliding, However they are all Totally different sports !

 No airport needed - no license - low cost - easy training and certification, However there are Australian Legal flying requirements.

 Chief Flight Instructors (CFI) offer Cross-Over courses from Ultralight to Powered Paragliding.

 CFI also offer Refresher and Advance training courses if it has been a while since your last flight.

 The three basic paragliding training courses !

 1. Wheeled Powered Paragliding (WPPG): In recent times and due to increased safety of our LowBoy-2 Quad, this type paragliding is rapidly becoming the new breed of safety in powered paramotoring with specific Wheel based training programs, where Trike's, are less stable & recommended for experienced pilots, wheel based paragliders are also designed to help speed the learning process and have you up in the air on your way with powered flights as quickly and as safely as possible, in Australia all wheel launch WPPG pilots train via the SAFA or RAA.